-A strenuous day hiking over the Col de Torrent followed by a climb to the Cabane de Moiry is rewarded with amazing views of the high peaks and dramatic glaciers in the Val d’Herens, the Val d’Arolla and the Val de Moiry.
+A strenuous day hiking over the Col de Torrent followed by a climb to the Cabane de Moiry features amazing views of the glacier-clad summits towering above the Val d’Herens, the Val d’Arolla and the Val de Moiry.
 The challenging climb to the hut features breathtaking view of the Moiry Glacier.

 Why Hike Col Torrent: Les Hauderes to Cabane de Moiry

 The hike over the Col de Torrent to the Cabane de Moiry is considered one of the most scenic legs on the Walker’s Haute route and also one of the most strenuous.
 Hikers are well compensated for their efforts with grand views of three magnificent glacial valleys, panoramic vistas from the Col de Torrent and dramatic, up-close views of the Moiry Glacier.

 I strongly recommend starting the hike by taking the bus from Les Hauderes to La Sage Villaz, which saves time and eliminates a 900-ft. climb.
 From La Sage the trail ascends through beautiful meadows and then scree covered slopes along the east side of the Val d’Herens to the Col de Torrent.
 Breathtaking views accompanying the hike extend to the head of the Val d’Herens where a cirque of the 11,000 to 14,000-ft. peaks soar above a massive ice sheet spilling down the valley that separates into two separate flows, the Glacier de Ferpecle and Glacier du Mont Mine.
 To the north Diablerets rises above the Rhone Valley.

 As you gain elevation views expand, stretching southwest to the summits, clad in glistening glaciers, towering over the Arolla Valley.
 On a clear day vistas extend beyond Arolla to Mont Blanc de Cheilon and the Grand Combin.